eireninja/webhook-api-worker/memory-bank/activeContext.md

 ## Current Questions and Clarifications Needed

+1. Are there other trading functions that could benefit from similar optimization to prevent leftover amounts?

-1. What is the specific nature of the Webpack compatibility issues with async/await?
+2. What is the specific nature of the Webpack compatibility issues with async/await?

-2. How was the PnL calculation implemented before it was disabled?
+3. How was the PnL calculation implemented before it was disabled?

-3. Are there any undocumented features or behaviors in the codebase?
+4. Are there any undocumented features or behaviors in the codebase?

-4. What additional security measures could be implemented to further protect the webhook API?
+5. What additional security measures could be implemented to further protect the webhook API?

-5. Are there any performance implications of the added IP validation layer?
+6. Are there any performance implications of the added IP validation layer?